fomightez/structurework/pdbsum-utilities/README.md

 Takes PDBsum data for ligand-protein chain interactions and makes a dataframe from it for use with Python.

 Verified compatible with both Python 2.7 and Python 3.8.

+PDBsum data involving ligands comes from under the 'Ligands' tab at PDBsum.

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
 The main ways to run the script are demonstrated in the notebook `Working with PDBsum in Jupyter Basics.ipynb` that can be found when sessions are launched from [here](https://github.com/fomightez/pdbsum-binder).